fos/fos-legacy/doc/index.rst

 FOS - Free Open Scientific visualization
 ========================================

-Fos stands for Φώς meaning light in Greek or free open scientific, a lightweight visualization platform in Python & Cython.
+Fos stands for Φώς meaning light in Greek or Free On Shades, a lightweight visualization platform in Python & Cython.